 Behavioral use of restraints is a last-used option and should be considered only when a patient is imminently at risk of harming themselves or others with their behaviors.
 Less intrusive methods of regaining safety must be attempted before restraint is applied.

-Chemical restraint is a term used to describe the use of medications for purposes unrelated to the patient’s medical condition.
-An example is the use of a sedating psychotropic drug to manage or control behavior.
+Chemical restraint is a term used to describe using medications for purposes unrelated to the patient’s medical condition.
+An example is using a sedating psychotropic drug to manage or control behavior.

 It is the intended use of a device or method that classifies the device or method as a restraint.
-For instance, IV arm-boards, postural support devices, orthopedic appliances, protective devices like helmets, are not restraints when used to promote healing or protect an easily injured tissue or surgical site.
+For instance, IV arm-boards, postural support devices, orthopedic appliances, and protective devices like helmets are not restraints when used to promote healing or protect an easily injured tissue or surgical site.

 If a bed rail is used to help with moving in and out of bed, it is not a restraint.
-If the patient can release or remove the device, it would not be a restraint.
+It would not be a restraint if the patient could release or remove the device.

 Restraints or seclusion are to be used as a last resort after alternatives have proven to be unsuccessful.
 Restraints should not cause harm or be used as a form of punishment.
 Examples of alternatives to restraints include, but are not limited to:

-If lesser interventions are not successful, and you need to apply a physical restraint as a last resort, use the least-restrictive device possible.
+If lesser interventions are unsuccessful, and you need to apply physical restraint as a last resort, use the least restrictive device possible.
 For example, a lap buddy is a soft vinyl device that attaches to the wheelchair rather than the patient.
-Although the patient can remove it when they are oriented, it serves as a reminder that he/she should not get up without assistance and protects if he/she becomes confused again.
-Another alternative is a geriatric chair set in a reclining position or with a lapboard.
+Although the patient can remove it when they are oriented, it serves as a reminder that they should not get up without assistance and protects them if they become confused again.
+Another alternative is a senior chair set in a reclining position or with a lapboard.
 This is less restrictive than a safety belt or roll belt.
 A roll belt, in turn, is less restrictive than a vest restraint.
 Mitts are generally more suitable than wrist restraints because they are less restrictive and allow the patient to move their arms freely.
 Another option is elbow restraints that keep the arm straight but allow free arm movement.